DWRK: Easy Rock

+On July 1, 2026, as part of their 17th anniversary, the 2009 jingle package was fully restored after 4 years of hiatus, replacing the 2021 jingle package with the latter being used as a secondary jingle and as a commercial break bumper.

+Aside from producing jingles for Easy Rock, ReelWorld also produced jingles for its sister stations, including Love Radio and Yes FM.

 HD Radio operations

 At present, 96.3 Easy Rock is also heard via digital HD Radio via the HD1 channel.
 The HD2 channel carries the simulcast of Radyo Natin Nationwide, a hometown-formatted national radio station owned by MBC affiliate Radyo Natin Network.
 The HD3 channel carries a simulcast of sister AM station DZRH.